-5.3 Recovered Oil Pumps
+5.3 Recovered Oil Pumps (2015)

 Recovered oil pumps are to be so designed as to minimize the danger of sparking.
 Care is to be taken in installation of the pumps to prevent leaks at the stuffing box.
 Where the shafts pass through gastight bulkheads, flexible couplings are to be provided in shafts between pumps and prime movers, and stuffing boxes which can be lubricated from outside the pump room are to be fitted at the bulkheads.
 The seal parts of the glands are to be of non-sparking construction.
-If a bellows piece is incorporated in the design, it is to be pressure tested before being fitted.